Concerned about a horse? Call 01508 481008

 By shopping with Redwings, you're helping us care for our 1,500 horses, ponies, donkeys and mules!

-A man from Buckinghamshire has been disqualified from keeping horses for five years after neglecting three horses.
+A man from Buckinghamshire has been disqualified from keeping horses for five years after neglecting three of them.

 Concerns about the horses’ welfare and their access to water and food were raised by members of the public and a vet attended the site on 21st February 2020.